fluency-logistics-operations/flo-plc/README.md

 ## Public Layer Client (PLC)

-FLO PLC is a lightweight Python client that converts dot-notation calls into RPC requests against the FLO Remote Execution Server (RES).
+FLO PLC is a lightweight Python client that converts dot-notation calls into Remote Procedure Call (RPC) requests against the FLO Remote Execution Server (RES).
 It provides a predictable interface for Data Engineers working with operational datasets at scale.

 ---